 You’re almost a Toronto homeowner!
 Closing is the point at which the ownership and possession of the property are transferred from the seller to you.
 It takes place once all the legal and financial obligations have been met.
 Closing the purchase will be a team effort: in addition to yourself, your lawyer and your lender will all be involved in helping close the deal.
 Click here to find out how much your Closing Costs will be.

-Required Reading for House and Condo Buyers:
+Required Reading for First-Time Buyers:

 - Downpayment Strategies for the First Time Buyer

 - Understanding Mortgage Options

 - Online Mortgage Calculators